Transport in Greater Kuala Lumpur: Klang Valley Integrated Transit System

-The Klang Valley Integrated Transit System currently consists of three light rapid transit (LRT) lines, two commuter rail lines, one monorail line, one bus rapid transit line, two mass rapid transit (MRT) lines and three airport rail links, two to the Kuala Lumpur International Airport (KLIA) and one to the Sultan Abdul Aziz Shah Airport.
-The LRT lines connect the city centre with major suburbs like Petaling Jaya, Subang Jaya, Gombak, Puchong and Bukit Jalil around the city centre.
+The Klang Valley Integrated Transit System currently consists of four light rapid transit (LRT) lines, two commuter rail lines, one monorail line, one bus rapid transit line, two mass rapid transit (MRT) lines and three airport rail links, two to the Kuala Lumpur International Airport (KLIA) and one to the Sultan Abdul Aziz Shah Airport (Subang Airport).
+The LRT lines connect the city centre with Kuala Lumpur's satellite cities and towns such as Petaling Jaya, Subang Jaya, Gombak, Puchong, Shah Alam and Klang.
 The MRT and commuter rail lines link the city centre with other major towns and cities outside the city such as Shah Alam, Petaling Jaya, Klang, Rawang, Kepong, Kajang, Sungai Buloh, Putrajaya and others.
-The monorail serves various locations in the city centre.
+The monorail serves various locations within the city centre.
 Several interchanging stations integrate these rail services.
 Several railway stations are also served by the intercity KTM ETS service, which connects the Klang Valley with other states and regions in Peninsular Malaysia.